 Lead, Biostatistics Groupbio

-Dr. Depeng Jiang is an Associate Professor in the Department of Community Health Sciences at the University of Manitoba and a lead of the Biostatistics group at the Data Science Platform within the George & Fay Yee Centre of Health Innovation.
+Dr. Depeng Jiang is an Associate Professor in the Department of Community Health Sciences at the University of Manitoba and a lead of the Biostatistics group at the Data Science Platform within the George & Fay Yee Centre for Healthcare Innovation.
 Dr. Jiang had many years of experience in providing statistical consulting to a broad range of clients and training students and researchers on the conduct of statistical analyses.
 He is also an Adjunct Professor with OISE of University of Toronto and with Department of Psychology of York University.
 He also serves as a senior statistical advisor on several organizations (e.g., Child Development Institute, St. Michael’s Hospital).

 Dr. Jiang’s program of research focuses on person-oriented statistical methods.
 His main research interests include longitudinal analysis and multilevel models, person-centered statistical approaches (latent class analysis and growth mixture models), structural equation models, clinical trial design and evaluation.
 Dr. Jiang is teaching several biostatistics courses in the Department's Graduate Program and currently supervises several graduate students and postdoctoral fellows.